 After the war, Captain Robert Blake returned to London.
 He received a good pension and in 1814 moved back to Norwich to join his brothers and sisters, who lived in the family’s old residence in Queen street.
 In 1835 Robert with his sister Judith moved to his own Swafield Hall.

 An article about Swafield from the book “History, gazetteer, and directory, of Norfolk, and … the city of Norwich”, 1836.

 Heggatt Hall at Horstead, where Robert Blake was born.
 Watercolour by Robert Blake, 1832

 Charlotte Blake (Harvey), Robert’s wife.
 Portrait by Frederick Howes, 1853

 In August 1838 at the age of 42 Robert Blake married Charlotte, the daughter of Colonel Harvey of Thorpe St Andrew (she was 29 years old) and in November, after a honeymoon trip to France, Belgium, Holland, Germany and Switzerland, they took up their “abode at Swafield”.

 Marriage certificate of Robert Blake (Swafield) and Charlotte Stephens (Thorpe St Andrew)

 Charlotte and Robert occupied the Hall with its courtyard, garden, lawn and park.
 The arable land of Swafield Hall estate was leased to a farmer John Warnes.

-On the right: A fragment of a Map of the parish of Swafield (1839) showing the Swafield Hall Estate when Captain Robert Blake lived there.
+On the picture: A fragment of a Map of the parish of Swafield (1839) showing the Swafield Hall Estate when Captain Robert Blake lived there.